hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 }
 ```

-Pros over the previous solution
+###Pros over the previous solution

-1.  dynamic and magic-strings are not used anymore
+1. No using of dynamics and magic-strings
-2. We do not have code duplication of selection list filling logic
+2. No code duplication of select list options retrieval logic

-Cons
+3. No application specific logic in ActionFilter

+###Cons

 1. Duplication of the boilerplate code
-2. Need to have an template for each of your selection lists
+2. Custom template per select list
 3. The Post-Redirect-Get scenario is not supported

 ### Solution using ChildAction + MvcExtensions

 I decided to imporve the previouse solution and apply the ActionFilter experience, and now, from the version [2.5.0-rc8000](http://nuget.org/packages/MvcExtensions) MvcExtension do support child-action based drop down lists out of the box.
 I've added extension methods, which allows to use <em>RenderAction</em> to render the model fields.
 Also `SelectListActionAttribute` attibute were added, which serves the action providing selection list data.
 Also this solution supports Post-Redirect-Get scenario.

-###The model
+####The model

 ```csharp
 public class Movie {